FabianoEger/tago-documentation/analysis.rst

 | 11. **Show Examples**: Show a list of analysis examples.
 You can download them and use as you wish;
 | 12. **Run Script**: will immediately run your script;
 | 13. **Save**: Save any change made in the analysis information;
-| 14. **Actived**: Turn on/off the current analysis;
+| 14. **Activated**: Turn on/off the current analysis;
 | 15. **Delete**: Delete current analysis;
 |

 Environment Variables
 *********************
 Enviroment Variable is a very useful resource used to send variables values to the context of your script.
-You can, for example, add token of accounts and devices to be used later in the script when it runs.
-Analysis will then get these variables as "environment" parameters and used them in the context.
+You can, for example, add tokens of accounts and devices to be used later in the script when it runs.
+The Analysis will get these variables as "environment" parameters and used them in the context of your script.

 .. image:: _static/analysisv2/analysis_variables.png